-The Appalachian Ballet Company incorporates the Maryville/Alcoa civic ballet, and offers a broad range of programs.
-Under the direction of Cheryl Van Metre, the company will tour various cities and Europe this year.
+The Appalachian Ballet Company (ABC) incorporates the Maryville/Alcoa Civic Ballet, and offers a broad range of programs.
+Under the direction of Amy Morton Vaughn, the company tours various cities.
 Each year a performance of The Nutcracker is presented at the Christmas season.

 The Civic Center Series includes most of the elaborate Broadway shows touring the south.
 Recent performances have included: The Sunshine Boys, Annie, Fiddler on the Roof, A Chorus Line, Sugar Babies, Oklahoma, Cats and Sing.

 The Knoxville Civic Auditorium and Coliseum feature ice shows, circus, concerts and a professional ice hockey team.

 The Tennessee Theatre recently underwent a $24.5 million dollar renovation.
 This in-depth restoration restored this historical beauty to its original grandeur.
 Originally open in 1928, “The South’s Most Beautiful Theatre” drew generations of families to downtown Knoxville.
 New sound, lighting, seating and other updates make this a wonderful venue for enjoying the performing arts.